 Lawn Fertilization Nutrients and Tips in Oxford

 The process of picking out lawn fertilizer at a store is often confusing, especially if you are new to lawn care.
-At Elowsky Lawn Services, we have noted common issues and misconceptions that people have.
+At Elowsky Lawn Services of Michigan Inc, we have noted common issues and misconceptions that people have.
 To clarify any you may be dealing with, here is a look at the main nutrients and best practices involved in lawn fertilization.

 3 Key Numbers for Lawn Fertilization in Oxford